LiaoLabATDartmouth/liaolabatdartmouth.github.io/_pages/JOIN.md

 ## Opportunities
 The Liao lab will open on July 1, 2025.
 We are actively recruiting at all levels!
 Our commitment lies in fostering an inclusive, collaborative, and diverse workplace, as we firmly believe that such an environment enriches the experiences of everyone involved.

-Prospective graduate students interested in the Liao Lab are encouraged to apply to the Dartmouth College [Molecular and Cellular Biology Graduate Program](https://graduate.dartmouth.edu/mcb/) and [Quantitative Biological Sciences Graduate Program](https://geiselmed.dartmouth.edu/qbs/).
+Prospective graduate students interested in the Liao Lab are encouraged to apply to the Dartmouth College [Molecular and Cellular Biology Graduate Program](https://graduate.dartmouth.edu/mcb/).

 Current graduate students: Rotation projects are available throughout the year.